 Energy can neither be created nor be destroyed but it may be transferred one form to another.

 In other words, when one form of energy disappears, an exact and same amount of other form appears.
 Thus the net amount of energy in our universe must be constant.

 Let q amount of heat supplied to the system containing one-mole gas in a cylinder fitted with a frictionless weightless moveable piston.

 At constant pressure, the gas expands from V1 to V2 and the temp changes from T1 to T2.
-Thus according to the first law of thermodynamics
+Thus according to 1st law of thermodynamics

 q = dU + w